SAML authentication can be used to establish a secure single sign-on (SSO) connection between Buzz and an external identity provider (IdP).

 - Access the SP (Buzz) metadata file using the following URL (replace the bolded text with your userspace name):

 - Go to your IdP and create a new SAML configuration.
-Each IdP is different in how to configure and setup a new SAML configuration and you may need to consult an expert (or the internet).
+Each IdP is different in how to configure and setup a new SAML configuration and you may need to consult an expert research it on the internet.

-- Once configured and available in your IdP, download the IdP metadata file.
+- Once configured and available in your IdP, download the IdP metadata file, and complete the SAML steps in this article:

-idp-meta.xmlfile in step 3): How do I enable Single Sign-On (SSO) in Buzz?
+- How do I enable Single Sign-On (SSO) in Buzz?
+(In Step 3, use the downloaded IdP metadata file).

 - Attempt to login to Buzz using your new SAML integration.